perkinsjr/t3-app-clerk-minimal/README.md

 - Huge shoutout to the team at [TRPC](https://trpc.io) for making an awesome project.

-- Shoutout to [t3 stack](https://create.t3.gg/) for introducing a lot of people to the project and influencing structure of this project.
+- Shoutout to [t3 stack](https://create.t3.gg/) for introducing a lot of people to the TRPC and influencing structure of this project.